Guide to black box penetration testing

 Disadvantages

-• Limited visibility: Testers cannot access internal systems or code.
+• Limited visibility: Testers cannot assess code-level vulnerabilities or internal systems that are not externally reachable.

 • Time-intensive: Reconnaissance and exploitation phases can be lengthy.